Brow Lift with Dr. Kian Eftekhari

 The initial part of your recovery is the most important, and for most patients the most tedious.
 For the first two or three days following your procedure, you’ll have to keep your head elevated at all times, even when sleeping.
 You’ll have bruising and swelling.
 This can migrate down into your cheeks and around your eyes.
 This should run its course in a week to 10 days.

-Most patients can return to work within about 10 days, but strenuous exercise and heavy lifting that puts strain onto your face needs to be avoided for one month.
+Most patients can return to work within about 10 days, but strenuous exercise and heavy lifting that puts strain onto your face needs to be avoided for two weeks.
 You need to not allow your blood pressure to elevate to your face.

-Are There Risks Involved in a Forehead Lift Procedure?
+Are There Risks Involved in a Brow Lift Procedure?

 How long will my results from my brow lift last?